Learn how to add Expo SDK to an existing React Native project.

 Save all of your changes.
 In Xcode, update the iOS Deployment Target under Target → Build Settings → Deployment

 .
-The last step is to install the project's CocoaPods again in order to pull in Expo modules that are detected by use_expo_modules!
+The last step is to install the project's CocoaPods again to pull in Expo modules that are detected by use_expo_modules!

 directive that we added to the Podfile